+Seni had never had any mental health issues before, but over that bank holiday weekend in 2010 he seemed agitated and his behaviour became odd.
+We took him to A&E and, after an assessment, we were told to take him to Bethlem Royal Hospital.
+We took him there, to what we thought would be the best place for him to get help.
 Seni agreed to stay overnight at the hospital as a voluntary patient.
 We were asked to leave him at the end of visiting hours, and we did so reluctantly.
 Shortly afterwards, he became agitated when he was stopped from leaving the hospital because he wanted to come home.
 The hospital staff 'sectioned' him and called the police who came and agreed to take Seni to a seclusion room in the hospital.
 He was co-operative until he stopped at the threshold of the seclusion room.
 As soon as he stopped, the police officers pushed him inside and forced him face down to the floor.